SecureApplication/mini-blog/README.md

 4. mysql2 (v3.9.2)
 5. VSCode (1.87.2)

-# Branches

-1. Check existent branches by running command `git branch`
-2. Switch branches by running command `git checkout name_of_the_branch`
-3. Note: The `main` and `insecure` branches contain vulnerabilities.
-Only `insecure` branch has vulnerabilities fix.
-4. Note: For a better experience keep `server` and `client` running while switching branches.

 # Install project steps

 1. Navigate to the `server` directory into the `mini-blog` project using the `cd` command.